CAVEconnectome/terraform-google-cave/cookiecutter_templates/terragrunt-env/{{cookiecutter.repo_name}}/README.md

 - cluster_name controls the cluster_prefix only; it does not create directories.
 - Helm values use defaults+overrides: *.defaults.yaml are generated, user *.yaml overrides are optional.

+## Variables
+- repo_name: Name of the repository/folder that will be created for your environment repo.
+This does not affect resource names, only your local/git layout.
+- org: Top-level folder name under environments/.
+Also used in the Terraform state prefix (gs://<state-bucket>/<org>/...).
+Choose something stable like your team or tenant name.
+- environment: Logical environment name (e.g., api, staging, prod).
+Used by Terraform modules and for Secret Manager naming (<environment>-postgres-credentials).
+Also becomes the cluster folder path under environments/<org>/.
+- cluster_name: Short identifier for this cluster (e.g., v5).
+Passed to the cluster module as cluster_prefix and used to form DNS entries (e.g., <cluster_name>.<domain_name>).
+It does not create a new directory; it scopes names and DNS.
+- project_id: GCP project ID where resources are created and where Helmfile resolves secrets (ref+gcpsecrets://<project_id>/...).
+- region: GCP region for regional resources (e.g., us-west1).
+Used by Terraform for GKE/Redis/Cloud SQL and rendered into Helm values (cluster.googleRegion).
+- zone: GCP zone (e.g., us-west1-b).
+Used in the kubeContext string in cluster.yaml and rendered as cluster.googleZone.
+For regional clusters, leave as a zone in the same region (used for context formatting).
+- owner: Arbitrary label used in naming and tagging resources (e.g., owner-environment in Redis name).
+Helpful for cost filtering; choose a short team identifier.
+- sql_instance_name: Name of the existing or to-be-created Cloud SQL Postgres instance.
+Rendered into Helm defaults so apps can connect.
+- dns_zone: Name of the Cloud DNS managed zone (e.g., em).
+Terraform uses this to create DNS records for the cluster.
+- domain_name: Base domain served by the DNS zone (e.g., em.brain.example.org).
+Used to construct app hostnames and rendered into Helm values (cluster.domainName).
+- letsencrypt_email: Email used by cert-manager’s ACME issuer for certificate management.
+Terraform uses this during cluster bootstrap.
+- state_bucket: GCS bucket name for Terraform/Terragrunt state.
+Also used to point Helmfile to the static module’s tfstate (gs://<state_bucket>/<org>/static/terraform.tfstate) so it can resolve outputs like sql_instance_name.
+- vpc_name_override: Optional.
+If you already have a VPC, set its name here to reuse it instead of letting Terraform create one.
+This affects import flows and naming.
+- pcg_redis_name_override: Optional.
+Override the default Redis instance name if reusing an existing Memorystore instance.
+- docker_registry: Container registry for image references in Helm values (cluster.dockerRegistry).
+Defaults to docker.io/caveconnectome; change if you mirror images.
+- bigtable_google_project: Optional.
+If your Bigtable for PyChunkedGraph lives in another project, set that project ID.
+Rendered as cluster.dataProjectName in pychunkedgraph defaults; otherwise falls back to project_id.
+- bigtable_instance_name: Bigtable instance name used by PyChunkedGraph (pychunkedgraph.defaults.yaml).
+Defaults to pychunkedgraph.
+- cluster_global_server: Optional.
+The global server URL you are using. (e.g. global.daf-apis.com)

 ## Usage
 - Set your state bucket in environments/{{ cookiecutter.org }}/root.hcl (bucket and helm_terraform_state_url).
 - Provision infra: